Author Guidelines

 2. Policy Paper Guidelines (Download Template here)

-A Policy Paper in the journal of Indonesia Sustainable Development Planning (JISDeP) should be 10- 15 pages.
+A Policy Paper in The Journal of Indonesia Sustainable Development Planning (JISDeP) should be 4000-7000 words.
 A policy paper must focus on a current policy issue, it is important to select an issue that meets the following criteria;

 • The issue addressed should be a legitimate contemporary policy issue within which the current policy is discernible (if there is a current policy).